spress/spress.yosymfony.com/docs/developers/index.md

 #### Plugin PHP file

-In your new plugin PHP file you need to create class with the same name as the file.
+In your new plugin PHP file you need to create class with the same name as the file and without namespace.

 #### composer.json